stfc/PSyclone/doc/developer_guide/developers.rst

 PSyclone is able to perform kernel transformations.
-Currently it has two ways to apply transformations: by directly manipulating the language AST or by translating the language AST to PSyIR, applying the transformation, and producing the resulting language AST or code.
+Currently it has two ways to apply transformations: by directly manipulating the language AST or by translating the language AST to PSyIR, applying the transformation in the PSyIR and using one of the back-ends to generate the resulting code.

 For now, both methods only support the fparser2 AST for kernel code.
 This AST is obtained by converting the fparser1 AST (stored